-|Canadian Warplanes 1: The Biplane Era, Fairey Swordfish
+|Canadian Warplanes 1: Fairey Swordfish

-Data current to 27 Nov 2018.
+Data current to 28 Dec 2019.

 The Fairey Swordfish was a biplane torpedo bomber originating in the early 1930s.
 The Swordfish was nicknamed the "Stringbag", and was operated by the Royal Navy's Fleet Air Arm, the RCAF and the Royal Netherlands Navy.
 It initially served as a fleet attack aircraft, and then during its later years, the Swordfish became increasingly used as an anti-submarine and training aircraft.
 The Swordfish was in frontline service throughout the Second World War, even though it was considered obsolete at the outbreak of the conflict in 1939.

 (Library and Archives Canada Photo, MIKAN No. 3306095)

 Fairey Swordfish, Royal Navy, Yarmouth, Nova Scotia, 29 Sep 1944.

 The Swordfish achieved some spectacular successes during the war; notable events included sinking one battleship and damaging two others of the Regia Marina (Italian Navy) during the Battle of Taranto, as well as the famous attack on the Kriegsmarine (German Navy) battleship Bismark, which contributed to her eventual demise.
 By the end of the war, the Swordfish held the distinction of having caused the destruction of a greater tonnage of Axis shipping than any other Allied aircraft.
 The Swordfish remained in front-line service until VE-Day, having outlived multiple aircraft that had been intended to replace it in service.
 (Wikipedia)